Zichis/hrm_lumenbase/README.md

 # LumenBase

-This project is built using Lumen.
+This project is an API for a HR system built using Laravel Lumen Framework.